spacecloud-io/space-docs/content/install/kubernetes/microk8s.md

 Space Cloud requires [Istio](https://istio.io/docs/setup/getting-started/) to work correctly.
 The default Istio profile works perfectly well.

-> **Make sure you have disabled `istio-ingressgateway`.
-Space Cloud configures and uses an internal ingress gateway.**

 For convenience, we have already made a YAML file to install istio for a [local cluster](https://raw.githubusercontent.com/spaceuptech/space-cloud/master/install-manifests/kubernetes/local/istio.yaml).

 ```bash